 We work to connect undocumented students to key campus and community resources that can support them to successfully navigate their way through the University of Washington.

 Below you will find a list of various resources that are available for you at the University of Washington.
 You will find information about housing, study abroad opportunities, scholarships, academic support, and more.
 We know there might be additional information you need or questions about these resources.
-We encourage you to contact us and or visit us at the LWB Center so we can help you access the resources you need.
+We encourage you to contact us and or visit us at the LWB Office so we can help you access the resources you need.

 The University of Washington Housing & Foods Services offers a variety of living quarters at near the UW.
 When you live on campus, you are engaging in a vibrant, well-supported, and fulfilling out-of-class adventure, filled with opportunities to explore who you are and what you value, develop meaningful relationships, make informed and intentional choices and embark on a trajectory of your own making.